pramodsvidyarthi/retroapp/README.md

-## ts-fullstack-boilerplate
+## Retroapp

-A fullstack boilerplate built with latest technolgies
+Do retro with ease and fun ✨